Severe Thunderstorm Warning issued for Luzerne by NWS - News Break

 Severe Thunderstorm Warning issued for Luzerne by NWS

-Effective: 2021-07-09 18:20:00 EDT Expires: 2021-07-09 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 18:04:00 EDT Expires: 2021-07-09 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Heavy rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Luzerne A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM EDT FOR WEST CENTRAL LUZERNE COUNTY At 620 PM EDT, a severe thunderstorm was located over Muhlenberg, or 11 miles northeast of Berwick, moving east at 30 mph.
+Target Area: Luzerne The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for West central Luzerne County in northeastern Pennsylvania * Until 645 PM EDT. * At 604 PM EDT, a severe thunderstorm was located near Huntington Mills, or 11 miles north of Berwick, moving east at 30 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Wilkes-Barre, Muhlenberg, Kingston, Nanticoke, Plymouth, Edwardsville, Larksville, Ashley, Slocum and Preston.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Wilkes-Barre, Muhlenberg, Kingston, Nanticoke, Plymouth, Swoyersville, Edwardsville, Larksville, Forty Fort and Luzerne.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0